hzhou/MyDef_Book/README.md

 Introduction
 =======

-Here I will persuade you why MyDef is the greatest way to programming.
+MyDef is macro system to write programs.
+Unlike conventional macro system that only focuses on word level, MyDef emphasizes semantic structure from top to down.